 Appendix 2 – Ranking Notes

-To view the two main Amateur Rankings referred to above click these two links: –
+To view the two main amateur rankings referred to above please click the links below: –

 Scratch Players World Amateur Ranking (SPWAR) – apply GB&I filter in the top right hand corner

-World Amateur Golf Ranking (WAGR) – GB&I filter already applied
+World Amateur Golf Ranking (WAGR) – select all four home countries to create a GB&I filter.

 There is no question in my mind that the SPWAR is the most accurate amateur golf ranking.
-I discussed the reasons for this in an article I wrote in February 2016 – ‘Why The SPWAR Is Better Than The WAGR’.
+I discussed the reasons for this in an article I originally wrote in February 2016 (and have subsequently updated a few times since) – ‘Why The SPWAR Is Better Than The WAGR’.

 However, the WAGR is undoubtedly the most important ranking because of the credibility given to it by both The R&A and the USGA and because it is used by many events, particularly outside of the USA, to assist with entry eligibility.